borbware/unity-basics-course/programming/3-classes-methods.md

 ### Static methods

 * `static` methods can be called without instantiating the class
-  * these methods can't change properties of a specific instance
+  * These methods can't change properties of a specific instance
-  * they're especially useful for implementing helper functions
+  * They're especially useful for implementing helper functions

     ```c#
     class MathFunctions